 Last year (or was it the year before?) our book club recommended “There’s No Such Thing as Bad Weather” and it is a great perspective switch.
 It left me with a desire to get my kids outside more at all times of year.
 In addition to a good attitude, we also all need really good winter gear.

-Three tips for surviving New England winters with kids:
+Three tips for surviving New England winters with little kids:

 - Read “There’s No Such Thing As Bad Weather.”